Judge orders killer from dock as horror of ‘sadistic’ Southport murders outlined

 The defendant, who was 17 at the time of the killings, admitted their murders as well as the attempted murders of eight other children, who cannot be named for legal reasons, class instructor Leanne Lucas and businessman John Hayes.

-The judge, Mr Justice Goose, ordered Rudakubana to leave the dock shortly after the start of the hearing as he shouted repeatedly.
+Mr Justice Goose ordered Rudakubana to leave the dock for a second time shortly after the lunch break for once again shouting repeatedly.

+The judge asked told the court: “He has been seen by two teams of paramedics, both of whom agreed he is fit.”

-One family member shouted “coward”, while others shook their heads as he left.
+He was removed from the dock before lunch for similar shouting, prompting one family member to shout “coward”, while others shook their heads as he left.

 Rudakubana had been shouting: “It’s not my fault, I feel ill”, and repeatedly shouted for a paramedic.